 The marathon course is divided into three sections, with a number of obstacles (each containing a number of gates that need negotiating through) situated in Section B of the course.

 The cones section is performed in an arena 70x120m.
 Drivers are required to drive through a course of obstacles (cones with balls positioned on top); if a driver goes off course, knocks a ball off or exceeds the time allowed they will incur penalties, which are added to those carried forward from the previous two phases.
+Drivers start this phase of the competition in reverse order of merit.

-The final placings are determined by the competitor or team with the lowest number of penalties over all three phases.
+Up to three combinations per nation can participate in the team event; the final placings are determined by the competitor or team with the lowest number of penalties over all three phases.
 In the event of a tie, a drive-off will occur – this is against the clock and will happen over either the same obstacle course or a slightly shorter one.